-- (a) Petroleum Data, information, results, interpretations, models of static and dynamic Reservoirs, and the flow regimes obtained from formation tests or extended well tests during execution of the Petroleum Operations under this Agreement shall be submitted to the Minister and the Minister's designee immediately upon their obtainment or completion, or within the term defined in the applicable laws and regulations. - (b) Information shall also contemplate the volumes of Crude Oil, Natural Gas, and water produced. - (c) As for extended well tests, the information shall be submitted to the Minister in accordance with the term established in the authorization issued under Article 13.4. - (d) The production volumes arising from extended well tests shall be reported monthly. - (e) Title to petroleum produced during extended well tests belongs to the Government. - (f) The Cost Oil for the extended well tests shall be recovered only in case of Commercial Discovery.
+- (a) Petroleum Data, information, results, interpretations, models of static and dynamic Reservoirs, and the flow regimes obtained from formation tests or extended well tests during execution of the Petroleum Operations under this Agreement shall be submitted to the Minister immediately upon their obtainment or completion. - (b) Information shall also contemplate the volumes of Crude Oil, Natural Gas, and water produced. - (c) As for extended well tests, the information shall be submitted to the Minister in accordance with the term determined by the Minister under Article 13.4. - (d) The production volumes arising from extended well tests shall be reported monthly. - (e) Title to petroleum produced during extended well tests remains solely vested in the State. - (f) The Cost Oil for the extended well tests shall be recovered only in case of Commercial Discovery.